marcop135/bullframe.css/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/marcop135/bullframe.css/bullframe.min.css">
 ```

-Or include some polyfills via JSDelivr CDN for a wide cross-browser support:
+Or start from these HTML5 snippets, adding some JS polyfills if you need a wide cross-browser support:

 ### IE11+ (minimal setup)